 The Provision and Use of Work Equipment Regulations Act

-The Management of Health and Safety at Work Regulations Act
+The Management Of Health and Safety at Work Regulations Act

 The Management Of Health and Safety at Work Regulations Act requires that all employers assess any risk to protect the safety of themselves and their employees.

 They should also communicate any relevant information related to the assessment to the employees.
+Employers are required to apply a set of principles when implementing preventative measures, such as:

 The Control of Vibration and Noise at Work Regulations Act

-The 2005 acts are related to noise and vibration levels and regulate the exposure to high levels of noise and excess vibrations.
+These 2005 acts are related to noise and vibration levels and regulate the exposure to high levels of noise and excess vibrations.

 Workers in the industry are often exposed to over 85 decibels - and legally should have access to and wear hearing protection, and have access to a scheme of audiometric testing.